TheDiscProg/auth-service/README.md

 ![](./doc/Authentication Orchestrator.png)

+## Authentication Orchestrator
+The handler checks the endpoint's method for either a `SELECT` or `RESPONSE`:
+1. `SELECT`:- This is a customer authentication request
+2. `RESPONSE`:- This is a response from the database for an authentication request

-## Step 1 - Customer Authentication
+### Step 1 - Customer Authentication
-It receives a DAPEX message that contains the following structure with dummy data:
+It receives a DAPEX message, generally from `drop-off-service`, for a customer authentication:
 ```json
 {
   "endpoint": {